Customer Experience.

 Identifying and mapping the emotions of the customer and team members helps to provide a holistic picture of the journey.
 Without isolating the emotions of all the people involved, we cannot create a realistic CX plan that will succeed in the long run.

-3) How can brands keep up with the evolving customer expectations?
+How can brands keep up with the evolving customer expectations?

-My personal definition for Customer Experience is this: Customer Service is what we provide to our customers; Customer Experience is what they take away.
+My definition of Customer Experience is this: Customer Service is what we provide to our customers; Customer Experience is what they take away.
 It’s our brand.
 Even more importantly, I believe that it is essential to identify & engage all 4 types of customers through Customer Discovery: Identifying & Engaging All 4 Customer Types.

-Rather than applying this term simply to paying customers we may not have found yet, I introduce a globally-unique concept that reveals most CX efforts only engage 25-50% of all customers.
+Rather than applying this term simply to paying customers, we may not have found yet, I introduce a globally unique concept that reveals most CX efforts only engage 25-50% of all customers.
 The 4 types are the External Customer (the ones who pay us), the Internal Customer (our team members, leadership, suppliers, and professional network), the Inner Circle (our family, close friends, mentors & coaches), and The Most Important Customer.
 Where did I discover these 4 types of customers?
 The Dictionary, of all places!
 I would love to share the 4 customer types with you in greater detail.

 Leave a Reply